 Most of the time, Skype just works.
-But sometimes, you’ll run into a snag and find that some aspect of Skype isn’t working right.
-These six troubleshooting steps will solve most common Skype problems, whether your microphone isn’t working or the other person sounds like a robot.
+But sometimes, you’ll run into a snag and find that Skype can’t connect or otherwise isn’t working right.
+These troubleshooting steps will solve most common Skype problems, whether your microphone isn’t working or the other person sounds like a robot.

-If you’re still experiencing problems after following these steps, be sure to ask the person you’re contacting to try them too—the problem could be on their end.
+If you still find that Skype is not working after following these steps, be sure to ask the person you’re contacting to try them too—the problem could be on their end.

 1. Check Skype Heartbeat

 Before you do any troubleshooting, you should check if Skype itself is having issues.
-If you can’t connect or use a specific Skype feature, check the Skype Heartbeat page.
-You can access this by clicking the Help menu in Skype and selecting Heartbeat (Skype Status).
-Or, visit the Heartbeat page directly in your browser.
+If Skype won’t connect or you can’t use a specific Skype feature, check the Skype Heartbeat page.
+You can also access this by clicking the Help menu in Skype and selecting Heartbeat (Skype Status).

 The heartbeat page informs you of Skype’s system status.
 If there are any problems with Skype’s infrastructure, you’ll see them here.
-You can’t do anything about these issues—wait for Skype to fix them and try connecting later.
+The page also lists recent Skype issues at the bottom as a reference.
+You can’t do anything about these issues—wait for Microsoft to fix them and try connecting later.

-You can test your microphone and speakers from the Audio Settings panel.
+If your Skype microphone is not working, you can test your microphone (and speakers) from the Audio Settings panel.
 Open the Options window in Skype by clicking Tools > Options.

-If you don’t see the volume bar move, click the drop-down box next to Microphone and select another microphone device.
+If you don’t see the volume bar move, click the dropdown box next to Microphone and select another device.
 Keep trying different devices until you see the volume slider move when you talk.
-If you have no working mic, try using your smartphone as a makeshift solution.
+In a pinch, try using your smartphone as a makeshift microphone.

+No sound in Skype?
 Test your speakers in the same way by clicking the Play button to the right of the Speakers box.
 You should hear the Skype call sound.
-If you don’t, select a different device from the Speakers drop-down box and try again.
+If you don’t, select a different device from the Speakers dropdown box and try again.